 It really is the perfect accessory to the iPad and both the Air and Pro have a place on the side of the iPad where the Apple Pencil 2 can magnetically attach and charge, so you never have to be without your Pencil.

 I'm not the best artist — far from it — but I've been pleasantly surprised with the Apple Pencil experience.
 Is it the exact same or as detailed as the best Wacom tablet you can buy for a PC?
 Likely not.
 However, the tech inside the Apple Pencil is very neat, as is the pressure-sensitive technology inside it.
+The Apple Pencil hover feature on the iPad Pro is even cooler.
 That's right, unlike Apple Watch, iPhone, and the Mac Trackpad, it's the Pencil here that registers both the force and the angle and transmits it all wirelessly to the iPad.
 It's so smooth and seamless that there's no lag in the input, making it feel like you're directly drawing on the screen.

 If you're going into the creative field, an iPad partnered with an Apple Pencil might be one of the best options for you.
 If it can completely replace a traditional computer or Mac will likely depend on your courses and the software you need to use, but at the very least, the iPad Pro or iPad Air would be a nice secondary device to use in conjunction with others if you're doing any sort of design, drafting, or artwork.
 Plus, you can use some of the best drawing apps for iPad and Apple Pencil — and there are many of them!